RaghavpravinKS/smart-food-management/README.md

 ![image](load_cell.jpg)

+>[!NOTE]
-Note: The connection of camera is not shown in the pictue.
+>The connection of camera shown in the pictue is just for representation purpose.
+The actual connection is done using a CSI ribbon.

 ### Installation: